By Chet Yarbrough

 A 37% BOUNDARY FOR ANSWERS TO THE MEANING OF LIFE

-There is much more in Christian and Griffiths exploration of algorithms, but it is disheartening to realize human search for truth is constrained by a 37% boundary.
+There is much more in Christian and Griffiths exploration of algorithms, but it is disheartening to think human search for truth is constrained by a 37% information boundary.
 A logical extension of their argument is that artificial intelligence is as likely to mislead humanity as human intelligence.
 The authors argue–the nature of AI only increases information for answers to complex questions.
 By adding too much information, more facts are known with less chance of knowing the truth.

 This is an enlightening exploration of the world of algorithms and computer science.
 On the one hand, it suggests human intuition is highly valuable; on the other, the authors explain it is unwise to rely on instinct alone.
 Christian and Griffiths explain life decisions, even with complex computer driven algorithms are less; not more likely to be correct.